List of Spokane, Portland and Seattle Railway locomotives

 The Spokane, Portland and Seattle Railway (SP&S) used a combination of new and used locomotives.
+For more information see the SP&S Historical Society Resources.

 Steam locomotives

 Most of these locomotives were purchased or leased from the SP&S's parent roads Great Northern Railway and Northern Pacific Railway.
 The 4-8-4 Northerns and 4-6-6-4 Challengers were purchased new.

-This roster groups steam locomotives by their wheel arrangement.
+This roster groups steam locomotives by their wheel arrangement and the railroad's designated class.